-The Start Date Sensitivity chart in the various Portfolio tools studies the past and future returns of a portfolio at various points in time to illustrate how actual returns varied from expectations.
+The Start Date Sensitivity chart studies the past and future returns of a portfolio at various points in time to illustrate how actual returns varied from expectations.
 Use this to study the dependability of a portfolio over time, to find a stable asset allocation that reliably met its goals, and to serve as a reality check before trusting a tempting but potentially deceptive historic average with your life savings.

 For each year on the start date sensitivity chart, the calculator looks both backwards ten years and forward ten years and reports the inflation-adjusted CAGR for both numbers.
 The red line tracks the backward-looking return and the blue line tracks the forward-looking return.
 The vertical bars track the difference in those two numbers — blue bars mean that the next ten years were better than the previous ten years, and red bars mean the opposite.

 Studying the variety of differences in those two numbers gives you a very good idea for the stability of returns over time.
 The closer the two lines, the less sensitive the portfolio is to backtesting start date bias.

 The Luckiest datapoint is the best return difference between the forward-looking return and the backward-looking return.
 For reference, the best improvement is visually recognizable as the longest blue column.